JamieLivingstone/LocalPress/README.md

 **Example use cases**

-- You are running an API to feed data to the front-end of your application but the data does not change frequently (Blog, news, featured products, football results etcseparatehis route through LocalPress and you then have a static JSON object which results in faster performance and less server resources due to the database not needing to run the query on each request.
+- You are running an API to feed data to the front-end of your application but the data does not change frequently (Blog, news, featured products, football results etc)

 - You using a public API that has a daily request limit

 - During development somebody is working on the backend constantly changing data and throwing syntax errors/debug statements

+- Better performance by using local data it reduces the server loads load as it does not need to run a database query on each request.

 ## Installation
-LocalPress requires Node.js v6.0.0 to run.
+LocalPress requires Node.js vCURRENTLY TESTING to run.

 ```js
 npm install -g localpress